LiorBuch/VisaDeviceHandler/README.md

 - All Device operations now use its address, more uniform approch since the address is always presented.
 - Linux is now enabled, yet not fully tested.
-- Added logger to the Map to save all the warnings and suppress them. (set to Debug by default)
+- Added logger to the Map to save all the warnings and suppress them. (set to Debug by default).
 - status codes are now fully tested to give more accurate information.

+    ### Change Log 0.5.2
+    - Fixed the problem where unable to use devices mapped since key include [`\0`] chars and address not.
+    - Validated usage of TCP deviecs and emulators.